Caballarii/lilybbs/README.md

-## Data source(http://bbs.nju.edu.cn) been blocked by CERNET.
+## Data source(http://bbs.nju.edu.cn) has been blocked by CERNET.
 This project is deprecated.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).